NEW: The accuser's attorney says he plans to take the case to international authorities

 The general said the tests were performed as a safeguard against the women accusing authorities of sexual assault, and he defended the tests.

-"The girls who were detained were not like your daughter or mine," the general said at the time.
-"These were girls who had camped out in tents with male protesters in Tahrir Square, and we found in the tents Molotov cocktails and (drugs)."
+“The girls who were detained were not like your daughter or mine,” the general told CNN at the time.
+“These were girls who had camped out in tents with male protesters in Tahrir Square, and we found in the tents Molotov cocktails and (drugs).”

 But Ibrahim said her treatment clearly showed the tests were meant to “degrade the protesters.”